dooyun/dooyun-openapi-java-sdk/README.md

-# leicloud-openapi-java-sdk
+# dooyun-openapi-java-sdk
-LeiCloud SDK for Java
+Dooyun SDK for Java